-PCI architecture is Plug-and-Play.
+PCI architecture is Plug and Play.
 This means that the BIOS or Operating System determines the resources assigned to PCI cards rather than you selecting those resources with switches or jumpers.
 As a result, you cannot set or change the card's base address.
 You can only determine what the system has assigned.

-To determine the base address that has been assigned, run the PCIFind.EXE utility program provided.
+To determine the base address that has been assigned, run the PCIFind.EXE, or PCINT utility program provided.
 This utility will display a list of all of the cards detected on the PCI bus, the addresses assigned to each function on each of the cards, and the respective IRQs (if any) allotted.

-Alternatively, some operating systems (Windows 95/98/2000) can be queried to determine which resources were assigned.
-In these operating systems, you can use either PCIFind (DOS), PCINT (Windows95/98/NT), or the Device Manager utility from the System Properties Applet of the control panel.
+Alternatively, some operating systems (Plug and Play Windows) can be queried to determine which resources were assigned.
+In these operating systems, you can use either PCIFind or the Device Manager utility from the System Applet of the control panel.
 The card is installed in the Data Acquisition class of the Device Manager list.
 Selecting the card, clicking Properties, and then selecting the Resources Tab will display a list of the resources allocated to the card.